Achievements to date

 Since its inception in 2008, Burrenbeo Trust has achieved a phenomenal amount with very little resources but with a huge amount of community support.

-We currently have over 40 programmes and feel we are making a real difference to our local heritage, economy and community.
+We currently have over 25 annual programmes and feel we are making a real difference to our local heritage, economy and community.
 We would not have been able to do so without the help of our supporters, so we wish to say a big THANK YOU to all those that have enabled this to happen!
-Here is a synopsis of what we have achieved over the past 8 years.
+Here is a synopsis of what we have achieved over the past 12 years.

-Graduated over 120 Place Heroes from our 10 week Áitbheo place-based learning course for Transition Year students in local secondary schools
+Graduated over 370 Place Heroes through our Áitbheo Secondary active place-based learning programme for Transition Year students in local secondary schools.

 Burren Wild Child